Skip to main content

 GRANT USAGE, CREATE ON SCHEMA public TO aisix;

 With Helm, set the externalDatabase.* values (and postgresql.builtin=false) as described in On-Premises Configuration.
-The chart builds the connection URLs for both services from those values.
+The chart builds the connection URLs for the control-plane services from those values.

-Under the hood — and for a Docker Compose deployment — the two services read a standard PostgreSQL connection URL from the environment.
-Use the same role and database for both:
+For Docker Compose deployments, the services read standard PostgreSQL connection URLs from the environment.
+Use the same role and database for each service:

 AISIX_CLOUD_DATABASE_URL="postgres://aisix:<url-encoded-password>@db.internal.example.com:5432/aisix_cloud?sslmode=require"